joeblank/node-in-dev/README.md

 8. ```'DELETE' /api/users/``` + userId

 The test will DELETE with a param of a userId.
 You should remove the user with matching userId, returning status 200 and the array of user objects *after* the correct user object has been deleted.

+## When all tests are passing, show your mentor.